MedvidekPu/HackPrague/README.md

 ### Data analysis

 We display to you the most common calculations that an investor is worried about when looking to buy a housing that he is planning to rent to somebody else, such as
+- Average yield for the selected criteria,
+- Average monthly costs for the selected criteria*,
+- Average rent for the selected criteria,
 - Year-on-Year change of property prices,
 - Month-to-Month property change in prices,
-- Average yield for the selected criteria,
-- Average rent for the selected criteria,
-- Average monthly costs for the selected criteria,
 - Time interval to find a tenant to your property.